chetanwpexperts/mesonry-custompost-gallery/readme.txt

 == Frequently Asked Questions ==

-= Where can I find the REST API documentation? =

-You can find the documentation of our REST API on the [WooCommerce REST API Docs](https://woothemes.github.io/woocommerce-rest-api-docs/).

 = Masonry Gallery is awesome!
 Can I contribute? =

 Yes you can!
-Join in on our [GitHub repository](http://github.com/woothemes/woocommerce/) :)
+Join in on our [GitHub repository](https://github.com/chetanwpexperts/mesonry-custompost-gallery) :)

 == Screenshots ==